-Being; Geist; Distributed cognition; active intellect; transcendental ego; intelligibility; the One.
-The neglect of these aspects of reality has brought us to the current crisis of meaning.
+I argue that a general neglect of the aforementioned philosophical problems has brought us to the current crisis of meaning.
 By neglect I mean a failure to seriously engage with these problems on a philosophical level.
-In a word, this crisis of meaning can in some sense be conceived as a metaphysical problem.
+This crisis of meaning can thus be conceived in some sense as a metaphysical problem.

-It seems that the mob disregards the role that the aforementioned immaterial forces play in fertilizing the soil of a healthy society, even while they are animated by the more pernicious forms of these forces.
+It seems that the mob disregards the role that the aforementioned immaterial forces play in fertilizing the soil of a healthy society, even while they are animated by their more pernicious forms.
 A new method, focused on the “spiritual” (if they can be so called) foundations of our malaise, might lead to a new set of questions and new ways of trying to answer them.
 For example, what are the foundations of intelligibility in art, literature, and politics?
-How does phronesis, the guiding spirit of practical life, come about?
+Whence comes phronesis, the guiding spirit of practical life?
 What kind of presuppositions are built into our language, and how do they inform our actions?
 Whence come the foundations that undergird the intellectual roots of science? of morals?
-Questions like these have the potential to be politically consequential.

 In investigating questions like these, one will rarely, if ever, find apodictic answers.
 There is no algorithm for wisdom.
-In fact, I would argue that the public’s understanding of the scientific approach one finds in fields such as economics, political “science,” public policy, sociology, etc., is part of the problem.
-While these domains are all essential avenues for researching and understanding various problems that ail us, none of them are sufficiently metaphysical or foundational.
+In fact, I would argue that the general understanding of the “scientific” approach one finds in fields such as economics, political “science,” public policy, sociology, etc., is part of the problem.
+While these domains are all essential avenues for researching and understanding various problems that ail us, none of them are sufficiently grounded in what Aristotle would call “first philosophy” (what has come to be called metaphysics).
 They constitute different methodological approaches to their own parochial problems.
-That is, they do not encourage us all to speak the same language when confronting these problems.
-In the end, they are incapable of standing athwart the tidal wave of political disintegration that threatens the U.S. and the West in general.
+That is, they do not encourage us all to speak the same language when confronting the problems that transcend their artificial boundaries.
+In the end, they are incapable of standing athwart the tidal wave of communal disintegration that threatens the U.S. and the West in general.